P. J. Soles: Career

 She is most known for her performance as Lynda van der Klok in the classic horror film Halloween (1978) directed by John Carpenter, the final victim of the character Michael Myers.
 Carpenter wanted her for his film Halloween after seeing Carrie.
 He wrote the role of Lynda specifically for her because of the way she said the word "totally".

-The following year, Soles was cast as Riff Randell in the musical comedy film Rock 'n' Roll High School (1979) with The Ramones.
+The following year, Soles was cast as Riff Randell in the musical comedy film Rock 'n' Roll High School (1979) with the Ramones.
 She has a singing credit for a second version of the title song on the movie's soundtrack.
-She reprised the role of Riff Randell in the artwork for the Local H album Whatever Happened to P.J.
-Soles?.
+She reprised the role of Riff Randell in the artwork for the album Whatever Happened to P.J.
+Soles? by Local H.

 In 1980, Soles portrayed Private Wanda Winter in the comedy film Private Benjamin.
-The following year, she portrayed an MP who becomes Bill Murray's girlfriend, Stella Hansen, in the comedy film Stripes.
+The following year, she portrayed a military police officer who becomes Bill Murray's girlfriend, Stella Hansen, in the comedy film Stripes.

 In 1981, Soles filmed a new scene to be inserted into the television version of Halloween.

 In 1985, Soles starred alongside Jessica Lange as Wanda in Karel Reisz's biographical film Sweet Dreams.
 In 1999, Soles was cast in the black comedy film Jawbreaker.
-Soles appeared in The Donnas' music video for "Too Bad About Your Girl" (2003) as her character Riff Randell from Rock 'n' Roll High School.
+Soles appeared in the Donnas' music video for "Too Bad About Your Girl" (2003) as her character Riff Randell from Rock 'n' Roll High School.
 In 2005, Soles played the victim, Susan, of a family on a murderous rampage in the Rob Zombie movie The Devil's Rejects.
-In 2012, she starred alongside Barbara Steele, Heather Langenkamp, Camille Keaton and Adrienne King in The Butterfly Room.
+In 2012, she starred alongside Barbara Steele, Heather Langenkamp, Camille Keaton, and Adrienne King in The Butterfly Room.

-In 2018, Soles was cast in a spoken cameo role as a teacher in the direct sequel, Halloween, directed by David Gordon Green.
+In 2018, Soles was cast in a speaking cameo role as a teacher in the direct sequel, Halloween, directed by David Gordon Green.

 Personal life

-She married J. Steven Soles in 1973, when she resided in New York, but then made the move to Los Angeles to work in television and movies.
-She and Soles subsequently divorced in 1975, although she decided to retain the name P.J.
+She married J. Steven Soles in 1973, when she resided in New York City, but then made the move to Los Angeles to work in television and movies.
+Soles and she subsequently divorced in 1975, although she decided to retain the name P.J.
 Soles as her stage name.
 She was later married to actor Dennis Quaid, whom she met on the set of the film Our Winning Season, from 1978 until their divorce in early 1983.
 Later that same year, she married Skip Holm, who was a stunt pilot on The Right Stuff (1983).
 They have a son named Sky (born 1983) and a daughter named Ashley (born 1988).
-She and Holm were divorced in 1998.
+Holm and she divorced in 1998.